CosmicThing2/Mod-Playground/README.md

 ### Minecraft Mod Playground Script - Created by CosmicThing2
 ### Latest download: [MPG.zip](https://github.com/CosmicThing2/Mod-Playground/raw/master/MPG/MPG.zip)

+## Install

+If running it for the first time, download and extract the zip and then run 'Minecraft Mod Playground.exe'.
+Do not delete or move it/the other files as these are needed for installation.

+If updating, simply overwrite 'Minecraft Mod Playground.exe'.

+## Introduction

 Mod Playground effectively functions as a Mod and Map Manager for Minecraft that works alongside MultiMC.
 It's primarily designed for children and those who aren't so familiar with downloading and installing Minecraft mods.
 It provides a number of useful features to work via a LAN configuration but can also be used at home.

 Mod Playground provides the following features: